WuChao-2024/rdk_en_wuc_check_fork/docs/clang_development/cdev_dnn_api/data_alignment.md

         }
     }

-Compared to "NCHW_NATIVE", "NHWC_NATIVE" has a different loop order, but it is not listed separately here.:::caution The term "native" mentioned in the following content specifically refers to this layout.
+Compared to "NCHW_NATIVE", "NHWC_NATIVE" has a different loop order, but it is not listed separately here.

+:::caution
+The term "native" mentioned in the following content specifically refers to this layout.
 :::